andrewlowson/team-iTech/README.md

 $ python manage.py migrate // Migrate changes to the database.
 Before this, you may have to run the 'python manage.py makemigrations' command first

+$ python populate_rango.py // Run the population script.
+You may need to run the migrate command again.

 ### Run Server

 $ python manage.py runserver  // Run start the server and navigate to the home page at http://127.0.0.1:8000